How to Look After a Fine Line Tattoo for Long-Lasting Results

 Fine line tattoos age best when:

-Placed in low-friction areas (e.g., inner forearm, shoulder, upper back)
+Placed in low-friction areas (such as the inner forearm, shoulder, or upper back).

 Fine line tattoos require expert technique.
 Poorly applied tattoos can blur or fade prematurely, no matter how well you care for them.